Iran’s secretive top leader vows to keep up attacks in his first statement since being appointed

 Israeli Defense Minister Israel Katz warned Lebanon that if its government does not prevent Hezbollah from attacking, Israel “will take the territory and do it ourselves.”

-Lebanon’s government has ramped up calls for Hezbollah to disarm since the group’s last war with Israel was halted by a 2024 ceasefire, but it has been reluctant to confront the militants directly.
+Lebanon’s government has ramped up calls for Hezbollah to disarm since the group’s last war with Israel was halted by a 2024 ceasefire, and earlier this month declared Hezbollah’s military activities illegal.
+But it has been reluctant to confront the militants directly.

 Iran fires at Gulf Arab countries and hits ship in Persian Gulf